ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 Here is the modified sink application.
-When it’s finished collecting results, it broadcasts a kill message to all workers:
+When it's finished collecting results, it broadcasts a kill message to all workers:

 ```c++
 //